New hires are oriented within their regional office. A capstone event is held 12-18 months after hire on conclusion of the onboarding process.

 New hires participate in three training audits, spaced at least six weeks apart and completed within 12-18 months of hire.
 Training audits are conducted by North America Area audit trainers and use lecture-style instruction combined with hands-on auditing and review in a live audit client environment.
 For each new hire, an attempt is made to vary the entity type (conference, academy, ABC, etc) to provide experience with various entities.
 Assignment of audit section assignments is rotated on each training audit, so the new hire has exposure to as many different audit sections as possible.
 By the third training audit, the new hire will be assigned "in charge" responsibilities including review, exit interview presentation, and financial statement wrap-up.

 Completion of the CPA/CA exam is required within five years of employment with GCAS.
 Studying for and taking the CPA/CA exam qualifies as CPE for those who have not yet passed the exam.
-Time off for study and taking of the exam is given, and expenses are reimbursed under a variety of options chosen mutually between the employee, Regional Manager and North America Area Associate Director.
+Time off for study and taking of the exam is given, and expenses are reimbursed.

 GCAS requires that each member of its professional staff obtain a minimum of 20 hours per year and at least 120 hours every three years.
 Studying for and taking the CPA/CA exam qualify for CPE for those who have not yet passed the exam